In a Twitter stream in 2014, the editor of Slate Magazine outlined 76 ways publishers in digital media and blogs can make money.

 Funding from some rich company that is making a long-shot bet

 This approach is harder for small websites, blogs and publishers but it does happen, especially in industries that are rapidly growing.
 Every industry needs an ecosystem, and publishers play a big role.
 This process is happening right now in the cannabis industry.
+It is also happening in drones, cryptocurrency, and other fields.

 Ads from real (i.e., not network) advertisers